 Our only scenery besides big blue are the sunrises, sunsets, the moon, and the stars which were all magnificent.
 This week we enjoyed the light of the full moon.

 WEEK 3 - CARE AND FEEDING

 We filled our days doing laundry in a bucket, taking solar showers on the deck, reading, doing a work-out or some yoga, and, if we were lucky, watching some marine life.
 We still had a fair amount of fresh veg/fruits thanks to our friend Martín, from the La Paz farmers market, who set us up with some unripe organic produce.
 We voted our green tomatoes the MVP, and we were still enjoying them on the third week out.
 Dinners were our “fanciest” meals: sweet potato and bean enchiladas, salmon cakes, yellow veggie curry, falafel, goat cheese pasta, and cheesy grits with brussel sprouts to name a few favorites.

 We were fortunate enough to have a school of dolphins, of up to 1,000, swim with us for a half-hour before getting bored with our slow speed.
-That half hour was magical.
+That half-hour was magical.

 WEEK 4 - EQUATOR CROSSING

 This week, on March 30, we crossed the equator at 124 degrees west.
 We hit this milestone and had a celebration.
 We felt lucky to have gotten this far without hitting the doldrums, an area where winds can die for days.
 We managed to get through with light winds.
 The following day we were briefly becalmed and took advantage by going for another quick swim.
 The heat and the humidity at this latitude are intense, and the swim felt amazing.

 WEEK 4.5 - ARRIVAL

 With this major milestone of crossing the equator behind us, my mood seemed to worsen; we were only 2/3 of the way.
 Fresh food was limited to a few eggs, a bit of cheese, potatoes, onions, carrots, and cabbage.
 As if the gods knew I couldn’t take it anymore, they granted me the reprieve of a few cooler evenings with better sleeping conditions.